Ergonomics for Managers & Supervisors

 Every workplace should have an in-house ergonomic assessor to help with workstation setups and evaluations.
 Contact your in-house assessor to help you evaluate and set up workstations for your employees.
 You can also contact your JOSH committee for help.

 In some cases, specialized training may be needed to complete assessments due to the nature of the work process, equipment, type of workplace or a medical condition.
 Contact AskMyHR if you need help.
+Submit a service request with the category Myself (or) My Team/Organization > Workplace Safety > Ergonomic Assessments.

 If you're interested in becoming an ergonomics assessor, register for the (OSH) Office Ergonomics Risk Assessment course.